News / Quarantine Protocols That Actually Work

 If you add another new animal to your quarantine area, the clock resets for all animals in quarantine.
 The newest arrival could potentially infect the others.
 Everyone starts the 90-day count over.

 This is why experienced breeders batch their acquisitions.
-Buy what you need, quarantine together, then close the door until they're cleared.
+Buy what you need, quarantine together, then close the door until they are cleared.

 Quarantine for Returning Animals

 Animals that leave your facility and return need quarantine too.
 A snake that went to a show, was loaned to another breeder, or was sold and returned should be treated as a new acquisition.
-You don't know what it was exposed to.
+You do not know what it was exposed to.

 The Shortcuts That Fail

 "The breeder is reputable."
 Good breeders still have animals that carry pathogens without symptoms.
-Trust doesn't eliminate biology.
+Trust does not eliminate biology.

 "It looks healthy."
 Many diseases have asymptomatic periods.
-Looking healthy today doesn't mean healthy tomorrow.
+Looking healthy today does not mean healthy tomorrow.

-"Two weeks is probably fine."
-It's not.
+"Two weeks is fine."
+It is not.
 Problems frequently appear after the two-week mark.

 The Real Cost of Skipping Quarantine